TudorRu/S3-portfolio/Portfolio/README.md

 <img src="https://github.com/TudorRu/S3-portfolio/blob/b03e4f0aa0ae21527b933015b11492b82521c5c7/Images/pie.png" width="500" height="400">

 <p>
-Again, everyone knew where to click in order to sign up, although the text of the button is "Join", which is self-explanatory.
+Again, everyone knew where to click in order to sign up, although the text of the button is "Join".
 </p>

 <h5>What would you like to improve when it comes to the website?<h5>

 <p>
-When asked this question, I have received 2 answers that I found very useful and thought that by implementing them it would bring an upgrade to my website.
+When asked this question, I have received 3 observations that I found very useful and thought that by implementing them it would bring an upgrade to my website.

 First was that when click the "Browse" button and landing on the Browse Gigs page, it did not show exactly what gigs where showing and that made the users being confused.
 </p>